weimin17/Object-Detection_HelmetDetection/README.md

 # Tensorflow Object Detection - HelmetDetection

 This repository is one of my projects during my three-month-internship in K2Data.
 I am the main contributor in a 3-people team, and the achievement has been applied in over 2,000 factories.
+It contains only codes because the data files are over the maximum limitation.
+If you want to get all the data files, or if you have any questions, please email me.

 It shows how to deploy Object Detection API - Tensorflow and give specific tutorials.
 It is based on [Object Detection](https://github.com/tensorflow/models/tree/master/research/object_detection).
 A specific example is to detect helmet, it could also explore to any other object detection tasks.